 4. When will I hear if my session proposal was accepted for presentation?
-Organizers will be notified by January 13, 2017 Submitters will be notified by January 17, 2017
+Submitters will be notified by January 22, 2018.

 5. Does submitting a session proposal guarantee acceptance?

 Unfortunately, it does not.
 Session proposals are peer-reviewed by track review teams (IFT members) based on the quality factors outlined in these guidelines.
 Any sessions submitted not meeting the quality factors will not be selected.